Travel Guide Customize Your Trip

 Everest Base Camp Trek Cost- 14 Days

-Everest Base Camp Trek including 14 days itinerary is your average package for trekking to the Everest Base Camp.
+Everest Base Camp Trek, including a 14-day itinerary, is your average package for trekking to the Everest Base Camp.
 It is a regular and preferred one for people who like challenges and adventures.
-The trek is longer and more difficult than the lesser options, requiring more fitness and stamina.
+The trek is longer and more complex than the lesser options, requiring more fitness and stamina.

-A scenic flight from Kathmandu to Lukla is usually followed by a stroll through traditional Sherpa settlements such as Namche Bazaar, Tengboche, and Dingboche.
+A stroll through traditional Sherpa settlements such as Namche Bazaar, Tengboche, and Dingboche usually follows a scenic flight from Kathmandu to Lukla.
 One will have the opportunity to see local monasteries, learn about the distinctive Sherpa culture, and enjoy breathtaking views of the Himalayan scenery along the way.

 The trek also includes a climb to Kala Patthar, a viewpoint with panoramic views of the Everest region, a visit to the famous Khumbu Glacier, and the final push to Everest Base Camp.
 The high altitude is one of the drawbacks of this trek, which can cause altitude sickness if we don’t follow proper acclimatization.
 As a result, the journey includes several rest days to allow hikers to acclimate to the altitude and avoid altitude-related ailments.